Spongled/medal-grabber/README.md

 ## Outdated

-Due to changes to the Medal API, this tool is now outdated, lacking prior features.
-It has been updated to function again, but may be unreliable.
+Due to changes to the Medal API, this tool is now outdated - lacking prior features.
+Medal Grabber has been updated to function with the API changes, but may be unreliable.

 # [Medal Grabber](https://medal-grabber.vercel.app)